 Destiny 2 delivers nine subclasses.
 As part of our Destiny 2 guide, we’re delighted to deliver the full skill tree for the Titan Strike subclass – one of the returning favourites from D1.

 We’ve got a lovely video from Arekkz talking through the new skill tree layout, or a text version you can glance through if that’s how you prefer to take things in.
 Scroll down for both.

 There have been multiple changes to this returning Arc subclass.
-For starters, the Fist of Havoc Super no longer offers one ground slam.
-Instead, when you trigger it, it only charges up your fists.
+For starters, the Fist of Havoc Super no longer offers one ground slam, but is now a roaming super.
+When you trigger it, it only charges up your fists.
 You can then press weapon fire (R2 or equivalent) to slam the ground and shoulder charge as many times as your Super bar allows it.

 This page is part of our Destiny 2 class and subclass guides.
 Check it out for details on the Sunbreaker and Sentinel subclasses, as well as information on how to use your Super effectively and combining class powers to maximise DPS.

 - Press R1+L1 to charge up your fists.
 Once activated, you can shoulder charge and ground slam until your Super meter is depleted

 A grenade that periodically damages enemies inside its blast radius

 - Flashbang Grenade: